vlk34/tech-resources/README.md

 # 📚 Developer Learning Resources

-A curated collection of free resources to help you learn and master various development topics. **Only links you provided are used.** Video titles were taken from the actual video pages when available.
+A curated collection of free resources to help you learn and master various development topics.

 ---